mindula-madhuhansa/Meta-AR-Developer-Professional-Certificate/Foundations of AR/Week 2/Practice Quiz/Types of AR.md

    - [ ] The audio assets
      > Knowing the end goal first will help guide in knowing what your experience will need to accomplish, and then you can work backwards from there.

 3. AR on a browser is more commonly referred to as what?
+Select the best answer.

    - [x] **Web AR**
    - [ ] JavaScript